History of Bahir Dar

-The historical development of the city has begun around the 14th century following the establishment of Kidanemihret church at the present sites of St. George church.
-Considering its adjacency to Lake Tana and Abay river it was named Bahir Dar which means near to the sea, during the reign of Emperor Yikunoamlak.
+Bahir Dar was established around the thirteenth century following the construction of Kidanemariam Church at the present site of St. George Church.
+The city earned the name Bahir Dar, meaning “near the sea,” during the reign of Emperor Yikuno Amlak.

 Account from travellers

 Bahir Dar has been home to various monasteries around the Amhara region.
-Its location at the source of the Blue Nile as well as its situation along the highway was linked to a long-distance trade route that linked northern and southern Ethiopia and gave importance to the city, allowing it to be frequently visited by European travellers.
-In the 19th century, several European travelers visited the city.
-The first document about the town was written by Alexandria Edouard Blondeel, a Belgian consul who visited the area in 1842.
+Its location at the source of the Blue Nile, as well as its proximity to an important trade route, made Bahir Dar an economic hub linking northern and southern Ethiopia that was frequented by European travellers.
+The first known document describing Bahir Dar was written by Alexandria Edouard Blondel, a Belgian consul who visited the area in 1842.
 He referred to the city as a small village.

-The second written document is by French traveller Antoine D'Abbadie who visited it a year later.
-His brother Arnaud D'Abbadie also made a similar visit, with both calling Bahir Dar a town.
-Walter Plowden, a British envoy to Ethiopia, made similar visits in the mid-1840s.
-Unlike the two brothers, he described Bahir Dar as a rich local market where grains were exchanged for salt.
+The second known document was written by French traveller Antoine D'Abbadie, who visited Bahir Dar a year later.
+His brother Arnaud D'Abbadie made a similar visit and both men referred to Bahir Dar as a town.
+Walter Plowden, a British envoy to Ethiopia, also visited Bahir Dar in the mid-1840s.
+Unlike the D'Abbadie brothers, Plowden described Bahir Dar as a rich local market where grains were exchanged for salt.
 Moreover, Plowden called Bahir Dar a "town" and its people "town people".

-D'Abbadie brothers and Plowden entered Bahir Dar via reed boat; the former across the outlet of the Blue Nile and the latter across the lake itself.
-At the time, both observed political unrest between Ras Ali II of Begemder and Beru Goshu of Gojjam over the possession of the locality of Bahir Dar.
-This shows the importance of the city for Begemder and Gojjam by trade linking both land and water.
+Both the D'Abbadie brothers and Plowden travelled to Bahir Dar by reed boat, with the former crossing the outlet of the Blue Nile and the latter crossing the lake itself.
+All three travellers observed political conflict between Ras Ali II of Begemder and Beru Goshu of Gojjam over the possession Bahir Dar due to its important as a trading port.

-Due to growing trade, it was also visited by Italian travellers Carlo Piaggia and Mario Alamanni.
-Piaggia lived in Qorat'a from 1873 to 1874 while Alamanni visited Bahir Dar in 1889.
+Bahir Dar was also visited by Italian travellers Carlo Piaggia and Mario Alamanni.
+Piaggia lived in Qorat'a from 1873 to 1874, while Alamanni visited Bahir Dar in 1889.
 Piaggia noted that Bahir Dar was located south of Gojjam, which had controlled the passage of trade at the mouth of the lake.
-Likewise, Alamanni viewed Bahir Dar among the principal community centers as well as Gondar, Yifag, Daria, Qorat'a in the north and Debre Werq, Dima, Bure, Debre Markos and Basso in the south.
-Alamanni, unlike predecessor travellers, estimated the population of Bahir Dar in each local market center, which he thought to consist of 1,200 and 1,600 inhabitants.
+Likewise, Alamanni viewed Bahir Dar as an important cultural centre, alongside Gondar, Yifag, Daria, Qorat'a in the north and Debre Werq, Dima, Bure, Debre Markos and Basso in the south.
+Alamanni estimated the population of Bahir Dar at between 1,200 and 1,600 inhabitants.